realm/FindOurDevices/README.md

 ## 5. Run the app

-1. In one terminal, run:
+1. Start Metro (the JavaScript bundler).
+Open a terminal and from the root of the project run:

 ```bash
 npx react-native start
 ```

-2. In another terminal, run:
+2. Build the app and run it on a simulator.
+Open a separate terminal and from the root of the project run:

 ```bash
 # open iOS simulator
 npx react-native run-ios